-In Major League Baseball, there is a clear separation between big market teams and small market teams.
+In Major League Baseball, there is a clear separation between big market and small market teams.
 Every season, franchises like the New York Yankees and Los Angeles Dodgers epitomize the phrase “the rich get richer.”

 They attract the big-name superstars, sell the most jerseys, and draw the largest fan bases in sports.